jmacglashan/burlap/README.md

 ## Linking

-BURLAP now fully supports Maven and is indexed on Maven Central, so all you need to do to have your Maven project link to BURLAP is add the following to the `<dependencies>` section of your project's pom.xml file:
+BURLAP builds using Maven and is indexed on Maven Central, so all you need to do to have your Maven project link to BURLAP is add the following to the `<dependencies>` section of your project's pom.xml file:
 ```
 <dependency>
   <groupId>edu.brown.cs.burlap</groupId>